rLoopTeam/eng-controls-sim/README.md

     Install Matlab and Simulink (code was developed using 2015a)

-# Run Trajectory Simulation (Matlab)
+# Run Trajectory Simulation

+Generates plots and csv files for trajectory scenarios under the specified simulation parameters.

 1. Configure simulation parameters in 'simParameters.m'

 	create new case or change 'caseno' to desired case to use its corresponding simulation parameters